Lysxia/gradual-eff-paper/src/Type.lagda.md

 ## Base types

+Base types are primitive data types such as numbers and booleans.
 ```
 data Base : Set where
   ′ℕ : Base
   ′𝔹 : Base
 ```

-Interpretation of base types into Agda types.
+The `rep` function interprets base types into Agda types.
 ```
 rep : Base → Set
 rep ′ℕ  =  ℕ